2017–18 Arsenal W.F.C. season

-The 2017–18 season was Arsenal Women's Football Club's 32nd season of competitive football.
-They won the WSL Cup for the 5th time and finished Runner-Up to Chelsea for the FA Women's Cup.
+The 2017–18 season was Arsenal Women's Football Club's 31st season of competitive football.
+They won the WSL Cup for the 5th time and finished runner-up to Chelsea in the Women's FA Cup.
 Arsenal finished 3rd in the Women's Super League, missing out on a spot in UEFA Women's Champions League by 1 point.

 Joe Montemurro took over as Manager of Arsenal on 5 December 2017 after Pedro Martínez Losa had departed the club, one month into the season.

+Review

+Pre Season

+It was a summer of change for Arsenal, with academy graduates Carla Humphrey, Sian Rogers, Rianna Dean and Charlie Devlin all leaving the club.
+Also departing was experienced England midfielder Fara Williams, who chose to move to Reading.

+Promising young stars Katie McCabe and Chloe Kelly went out on loan to Glasgow City and Everton respectively.
+Kelly would go on to make her move to Merseyside permanent in January.

+In their place, Arsenal reinforced their defence with Jessica Samuelsson from Linköping and brought Josephine Henning back from Lyon for her second spell at the club.
+In attack, Arsenal made a double acquisition from Bayern Munich, bringing in Scottish winger Lisa Evans and Dutch striker Vivianne Miedema.

+Arsenal played two pre-season fixtures, a 3-0 loss away at Turbine Potsdam, and a 3-0 win over Everton at Meadow Park.